Table Of Contents

 How Does the Vaginal Ring Prevent Pregnancy?

-Just like other various birth control methods, the ring releases hormones such as estrogen and progestin.
+Just like other birth control methods, the ring releases hormones such as estrogen and progestin.
 The ring works by:

 What Are the Benefits?